Skip to main content

 Wellness programs are health promotion and disease prevention activities offered by an employer.
 Some are simple educational classes, while others involve detailed medical questionnaires, known as Health Risk Assessments (HRAs), and biometric screenings.
 These assessments often measure factors like blood pressure, cholesterol, and glucose levels.

 The data collected is intended to help employees identify health risks and work toward improving their well-being.
-The legal and ethical questions arise when employers offer to encourage participation, potentially creating pressure to disclose sensitive information.
+The legal and ethical questions arise when employers offer financial incentives to encourage participation, potentially creating pressure to disclose sensitive information.

 What Is the Core Conflict between GINA and Wellness Incentives?

 The primary tension exists between GINA’s strict prohibition on acquiring genetic information and the nature of wellness programs that ask for health data.
-An employee’s is considered genetic information.
+An employee’s family medical history is considered genetic information.
 A spouse’s current health status, while not directly the employee’s genetic code, is part of the family’s health profile and can imply certain shared environmental or lifestyle factors.

 The EEOC’s regulations attempt to resolve this by creating a carefully controlled space where incentives are permissible.
 The rules clarify that an employer can offer a limited financial incentive in exchange for an employee’s spouse providing information about their own current or past health status, as part of a voluntary wellness program.